Stocks rise broadly; Pfizer gains after FDA approves vaccine

-Energy stocks rose as the price of crude oil recovered some of the ground it has lost in recent days.
-The price of U.S. crude oil was up 5.6%.

-The S&P 500 was up 1.1% as of 1:08 p.m.
-Eastern.
-The benchmark index is coming off its first weekly loss since July.
+Stocks are solidly higher on Wall Street in afternoon trading Monday, placing the S&P 500 on pace to recoup its losses from last week and eclipse its all-time high.

+The benchmark index was up 1% as of 2:40 p.m.
+Eastern, enough to more than make up for its first weekly loss since July.
+Technology, communication and financial stocks powered much of the S&P 500's gains.
+Companies that rely on consumer spending also helped lift the market.
+Energy stocks notched the biggest gain as the price of U.S. crude oil jumped 5.3%, recovering some of the ground it lost last week.

-The Dow Jones Industrial Average rose 0.9% and the Nasdaq composite was up 1.6%.
+The Dow Jones Industrial Average rose 0.8%, while the Nasdaq composite gained 1.7%, putting the tech-heavy index within striking distance of a record high.

+Small-company stocks were outgaining the broader market.
+The Russell 2000 index was up 1.8%.

 Pfizer rose 2.5% after the Food & Drug Administration gave full approval to its COVID-19 vaccine.
 The vaccine had been under an emergency use authorization since December, but the full approval could convince some reluctant Americans to now get their shot and will likely give local authorities the legal backing to impose mandates.